 Pro tip: Eventbrite makes it easy to offer different ticket types to your attendees and provide add-ons during the checkout process.

-Every ticket you sell to your New Year’s Eve event will eventually track back to the foundation you lay when planning and initially marketing your event.
+Every ticket you sell to your New Year’s Eve event will track back to the foundation you lay when planning and initially marketing your event.
 In addition to writing a compelling New Year’s Eve event description and creating a page that makes it easy for people to buy tickets online, consider:

 - Adding your event to discovery sites, such as Facebook Events, where you will reach a wider audience